Videos And Photos Show The Chaotic Scene At Route 91 Country Music Festival In Las Vegas

-Fifty people were killed and more than 400 were injured when a gunman opened fire on a country music festival in Las Vegas late Sunday.
+At least 58 people were killed and more than 500 were injured when a gunman opened fire on a country music festival in Las Vegas late Sunday.

 Photos and videos from the scene show the deadly mayhem that rained from above as the gunman, Stephen Craig Paddock, opened fire from the 32nd floor of the Mandalay Bay Hotel.
 Paddock was found dead inside the hotel room, police said.